 1. Who are we?

-Discount Mortgages is Appointed Representative of The Right Mortgage Network which is Authorised and Regulated by the Financial Conduct Authority.
+Discount Mortgages is authorised and regulated by the Financial Conduct Authority.

 Discount Mortgages Ltd (Company No. 05781378) has its registered office at 525e Hertford Road, Enfield, EN3 5UA.